syncfusion-content/wpf-docs/wpf/SfDiagram/Rulers.md

 ---
 layout: post
-title: Ruler is used to measure the distance of nodes and connectors from origin of the page.
+title: Measure the distance of nodes and connectors from origin of the page | Syncfusion.
 description: how to measure the distance of Nodes and Connectors?
 platform: wpf
 control: SfDiagram